EdRey05/Streamlit_projects/README.md

                                         website was confusing and led to errors as the <strong>datasets change 2-4 times a year</strong>. </li>
                 <li class="justify-text">The notebook tool required the user to have the required files already <strong>stored in a specific Google Drive folder
                                         </strong> (or to have access to a Google account that had them). </li>
-                <li class="justify-text">The notebook tool was <strong>only able to search based on cell line name<strong>, but sometimes we needed just to explore
+                <li class="justify-text">The notebook tool was <strong>only able to search based on cell line name</strong>, but sometimes we needed just to explore
                                         what models are available for some tissues. </li>
                 <li class="justify-text">The notebook tool only provided a <strong>simple view of the search results</strong> showing the cell line name followed
                                         by tissue, no more information. </li>